ZeusJunior/node-tf2-backpack/README.md

 - `itemsGame` - `itemSchema` property from node-tf2.
 See [the docs](https://github.com/DoctorMcKay/node-tf2#itemschema).

 Constructs a new BackpackParser.
 It is recommended that you ***save*** the itemSchema.
 It is not emitted on every connection, as it is cached.
-Currently working on figuring out a way to maybe force a refresh, but no promises.

 Alternatively, you can also use any vdf parser module and use `items_game` from `items_game.txt` (you can find this [here](https://raw.githubusercontent.com/SteamDatabase/GameTracking-TF2/master/tf/scripts/items/items_game.txt) or the [schema](https://wiki.teamfortress.com/wiki/WebAPI/GetSchema) as items_game_url) as input.
 Or [items-game.json](https://raw.githubusercontent.com/danocmx/node-tf2-static-schema/master/static/items-game.json) from [node-tf2-static-schema](https://github.com/danocmx/node-tf2-static-schema)